Interpretability and Generalization Bounds for Learning Spatial Physics: Background

-Recent strides in numerical analysis of ML have demonstrated that Neural ODEs and residual connections can overfit to time series data and may not learn true continuous models \citep{queiruga2020continuous,ott2021resnet,NEURIPS2022_ecc38927}.
-Furthermore, it has been proven that higher order time discretization can elicit generalization\citep{zhu2022numerical,krishnapriyan2023learning}.
-For spatiotemporal models, \citet{krishnapriyan2021characterizing} demonstrated that PINNs will fail without controlled training strategies.
-The usage of Green's functions in machine learning has been examined and used to prove data requirements for elliptic equations \citep{gin2021deepgreen, boulle2022data,boulle2023elliptic}.
-Other interpretations of SciML mechanisms as computational mathematics techniques include drawing analogies between transformers and quadrature, nonlocal operators, or kernel functions \citep{cao2021choose,nguyen2022fourierformer,yu2024nonlocal}.
+To this end, recent studies have demonstrated that Neural ODEs and residual connections can overfit to time series data and may not learn true continuous models \citep{queiruga2020continuous,ott2021resnet,NEURIPS2022_ecc38927}, whereas higher order time discretization can elicit generalization \citep{zhu2022numerical,krishnapriyan2023learning}.
+For spatiotemporal models, Krishnapriyan et al.\ \cite{krishnapriyan2021characterizing} demonstrated that PINNs will fail without controlled training strategies, whereas Sakarvadia et al.\ \cite{sakarvadia2025false} showed that PINOs fail to generalize across spatial resolutions.
+Other recent work addresses resolution-related challenges directly: ReNO \citep{bartolucci2023representation} and RINO \citep{bahmani2025resolution} introduce aliasing-free and discretization-invariant operator architectures that can be evaluated at arbitrary resolutions.
+These advances are orthogonal to our consideration: we study generalization when the test \emph{function space} differs from the training set, not when the discretization differs.

+Our work draws on two complementary lines of prior research.
+Green's functions have been used in ML to construct solution operators and to prove data-requirement bounds for elliptic equations \citep{gin2021deepgreen, boulle2022data, boulle2023elliptic}.
+Separately, mechanistic interpretability has shown that known algorithms can be recovered by directly inspecting the weights of trained models \citep{nanda2023progress}; within SciML, related work has drawn analogies between transformer architectures and quadrature, nonlocal operators, or kernel functions \citep{cao2021choose, nguyen2022fourierformer, yu2024nonlocal}.
+We bridge these threads by treating the Green's function as both a theoretical anchor for generalization bounds and an interpretability lens on learned weights.